FabianFriederichs/dependency_ptr/README.md

 # dependency_ptr
-*dependency_ptr.hpp* is a small utility header file which helps validating dependency pointers in hirarchies of interdependent objects.
+*dependency_ptr.hpp* is a small utility header file which helps validating dependency pointers in hierarchies of interdependent objects.

 The type `dependency_ptr<T>` is used as a drop-in replacement for non-owning raw pointers to dependencies.
 In debug builds it evaluates to a smart-pointer based on boost's *intrusive_ptr*, which is used for reference counting `dependency_ptr<T>` instances referring to an instance of `T`.